Online Courses

-For students looking for more flexibility in their schedules or who lack access to a designated Explorer-ACCP center in their hometown, Explorer-ACCP courses are offered in an online format.
-Most Explorer-ACCP online courses are taught in real-time, allowing for teacher/student interaction, group discussions, and immediate feedback.
+Explorer-ACCP courses are offered in a manner of major tracks.
+Most Explorer-ACCP courses from the major tracks are taught with teacher-student interaction, group discussions, and immediate feedback.
 Students will receive the attention they need with our class maximum of 15 students, dedicated TAs, and designated office hours for each course.
-Explorer-ACCP also offers asynchronous courses for students who can't fit real-time offerings into their schedule.

 Don't see a course you like?
 New courses are available each semester.